ppixiv/ppixiv/readme.md

 - New following posts
 - Searching
 - Rankings

-GreaseMonkey is unsupported due to them breaking APIs too often and general sandboxing brokenness.
-Use TamperMonkey instead.

 Portions under MIT/BSD license as listed in source.
 All other code is in the public domain.